Southwestern University School of Law, J.D., magna cum laude, 1992; Claremont McKenna College, B.A., Departmental Honors, 1987.

 Orange County Office

-Mr. Schmadeka has over 20 years of substantive litigation and transactional experience in domestic and international matters in a wide range of practice areas, including shipbuilding, intellectual property, products liability, employment, and commercial litigation involving claims of breach of contract, fraud, and violations of state or federal statutes.
+Larry R. Schmadeka has over 20 years of substantive litigation and transactional experience in domestic and international matters in a wide range of practice areas, including shipbuilding, intellectual property, products liability, employment, and commercial litigation involving claims of breach of contract, fraud, and violations of state or federal statutes.
 In his career, he has represented corporations from various foreign nations, such as Korea, Japan, China, Taiwan, India, and Germany, and their domestic affiliates in state and federal courts in California, as well as other venues within the United States.
 Additionally, Mr. Schmadeka has worked with clients in foreign arbitrations in England, Singapore, and Paris before various arbitral bodies, including the LMAA, SIAC and ICC.
 He has also worked with local counsel in the coordination of litigation and transactional matters in foreign countries, such as Korea, Singapore, England, Germany, Italy, Cyprus, Libya, Iraq and the United Arab Emirates.

 Mr. Schmadeka currently advises, manages and coordinates foreign litigation matters in various arbitral forums on behalf of a Korean shipbuilder.
 Such work involves breach of contract, warranty and/or other commercial disputes with shipbuyers and sub-contractors.
 He also advises on and works with local foreign counsel on various and pre-litigation matters involving ship construction, warranties, shipbuilding negotiations, drafting of addendums to shipbuilding contracts, finance documentation and vendor agreements.